CityOfNewYork/patterns-cli/readme.md

 [0] 👀 Styles watching ./src/**/*.scss, @pttrn/config/tokens.js, @pttrn/config/tailwindcss.js
 ```

 What just happened?
 The default watching processes have been announced.
 Once you save a change to the file Chokidar will detect it and run default style tasks and reload the development server.
-Make a change to any file, such as the **./src/components/accordion/accordion.scss**.
+Make a change to any file such as the **./src/components/accordion/accordion.scss**.

 ```shell
 [0] 👀 Detected change on ./src/components/accordion/_accordion.scss